nkarl/wsu-cpts-451-dbms/TO-DO.md

 > [!info]
 > *Learn about the formal query language Relational Algebra* which is the foundation for relational query languages like SQL.
 Learn the relational algebra operations and how they are combined to write complex queries.

+#### Reflection
+Due to the various unplanned events last week and my personal failing to uphold my planned schedule, I have fallen behind on my own milestones.
+I have forgotten a lot of *information regarding Entity-Relationship (ER) model* and *how to map natural language (English) into an ER diagram*.
+One part of this forgetful problem is the complexity of the information and its timing of acquisition (first-time).
+Let's unpack that.

+The abstract view is quite simple and straightforward.
+However, the implementation is tricky and can quickly gain in complexity.

+#### Tasks
 **Readings:**
 - Textbook (Database Management Systems) -- Chapters 4.1, 4.2
 	- [ ] Relational Algebra